-Weird City Games is excited to announce that we will be teaming up with the STEM Center (Science, Technology, Engineering and Math) at Portland Community College to offer our first ever Board Game Design camp this Spring Break.
+Weird City Games is excited to announce that we will be teaming up with the STEM Center (Science, Technology, Engineering and Math) at Portland Community College to bring back our very successful Board Game Design camp this summer!

-We are very excited to announce that we will be hosting our first ever Spring Break Boardgame Design Camp.
-During the camp teens will learn and play many different types of games, become familiar with common terms and game design concepts, build their skills of collaboration and positive feedback, and design a board game as a group!
+During the camp, kids from ages 9-12 and 13-16 will learn and play many different types of games, become familiar with common terms and game design concepts, build their skills of collaboration and positive feedback through daily collaborative game design challenges and exercises!

 - Learn, play and discuss a wide variety of modern boardgames.